jbock-java/jbock/README.md

 or a `Supplier` of such a collector, where `A` is the output of the mapper, and `B` is the parameter type.

-This class may have type variables for better reusability.

 ````java
 class MapCollector<K, V> implements Supplier<Collector<Map.Entry<K, V>, ?, Map<K, V>>> {